 After extensive testing and research, I have put together a complete work-around for playing high-quality audio through Bluetooth headphones using the Blueman Bluetooth application.
+This will fix issues with Bluetooth audio in Ubuntu 14.04, and should work in all other versions.
 I haven’t bothered testing this with other Bluetooth applications.
 If memory serves me, the alternative Bluetooth apps lack the ability to choose audio profiles – but I might be wrong.
 Going forward, just understand that this was done exclusively with Blueman.

 Default Ubuntu Bluetooth settings work, but don’t work